 Upon my return to Israel, I started working at a printing house, learning to print works of art for our clients and to build picture frames for their projects.
 At the same time I was moonlighting as a handyman around Tel Aviv.
 It was in this capacity that I began doing carpentry work for clients.
 While doing so, I shared a creative space with designers and makers, which furthered my appreciation for Industrial Design and the process of design in general.
 From here on I spent most of my spare time creating objects of my own design for friends, family, and clients.
 I was even accepted into a year-long mentorship program for designers, even though I was the only participant who did not come from a formal design school.

-That same year I met my wife Yuval, who was beginning her BA in Visual Communications at Bezalel Academy of Arts and Design in Jerusalem.
-We decided to move together to Jerusalem, where I was accepted to work at Bezalel as a workshop manager in one of their campuses.
-With Yuval’s encouragement, I doubled down and enrolled in an MA program in Industrial Design at Bezalel.
+That same year I moved to Jerusalem, where I was accepted to work at Bezalel as a workshop manager in one of their campuses.
+I doubled down and enrolled in an MA program in Industrial Design at Bezalel.
 During this time I concentrated on defining my identity as a designer, namely focusing on researching the value of craftsmanship in the digital age.
 Coming from handywork, but also working in a digital space, I had become fascinated by the relationship between traditional and new, digital forms of craft.

 For my MDes thesis I developed a technique to selectively glaze ceramic materials with a laser engraving machine.
 This process was interesting in and of itself, as the process of structuring a new type of craft led me to obtain meaningful insight into the manner of digital craftsmanship and its relation to more traditional crafts.

-Besides design, I am an avid cook (in fact, I am my wife’s live-in, private vegan chef), a foodie, a weekend gamer, I collect vinyl records (which I reluctantly will have to leave behind in Israel), and I am especially fond of my pet cat Spinach.
+Besides design, I am an avid cook, a foodie, a weekend gamer, I collect vinyl records, and I am especially fond of my pet cat Spinach.